hdmamin/pandas_htools/README.md

 Overview
 --------

-Tools for Eexploratory data analysis with Pandas
+Tools for Exploratory data analysis with Pandas

 Installation / Usage
 --------------------